docker/docs/install/installAWS.md

 > **Note**: Connecting to the Docker Trusted Registry Service Administration web interface using the default, self-signed certificate will result in a browser warning.
 This is expected behavior, you can ignore the warning.

-Be sure to connect using the correct DNS name or IP address.
-E.g., if connecting from within AWS, use the Private DNS or Private IP.
+Ensure to connect using the correct DNS name or IP address.
+For example, if connecting from within AWS, use the Private DNS or Private IP.
 If connecting from over the internet, use the Public DNS, Public IP, or Elastic IP.

 > **Note**: By default, traffic to port 80 and 443 of your Docker Trusted Registry EC2 Host is
 > automatically redirected to the Docker Trusted Registry Service Administration web